LLNL/blt/docs/api/code_check.rst

 CPPCHECK_FLAGS
   List of flags added to Cppcheck

+CLANGQUERY_CHECKER_DIRECTORIES
+  List of directories where clang-query's checkers are located

 The purpose of this macro is to enable all code checks in the default manner.
 It runs all code checks from the working directory `CMAKE_BINARY_DIR`.
 If you need more specific